It’s great to be Italian! How can you go wrong

-Jacob’s School of Music in 2010 and is currently attending Marquette University’s
+Jacob’s School of Music in 2010 and graduated form Marquette University’s

-School of Dentistry, while carrying out the position as Director of Music at
+School of Dentistry, in May of 2014.
+Throughout dental school and presently Nick is the Director of Music at

-Holy Trinity Lutheran Church, and substituting for the area’s Catholic Church
+Holy Trinity Lutheran Church, and from time to time, substitutes for local Catholic Parishes.

 Dominic graduated from Brookfield Central High School in 2010 and